Memory Access Patterns: Sequential vs Strided

 Conclusion

-Memory access patterns can make or break application performance.
-Sequential access leverages spatial locality, cache line transfers, and hardware prefetching to achieve maximum performance.
+Memory access patterns can make or break performance.
+Sequential access leverages spatial locality, cache line transfers, and hardware prefetching for maximum performance.
 Strided access wastes bandwidth, thrashes caches, and defeats optimization.
-By understanding and optimizing access patterns, you can often achieve 10x or greater performance improvements without changing your algorithm's complexity.
+Understanding these patterns through visual exploration enables 10x+ performance improvements without algorithmic changes.

 Related Concepts